ES-Nix/poetry2nix-examples/README.md

-## This is an nix flake example of an python application built using poetr2nix
+## This is a nix flake example of a python application

+Built using poetr2nix.

 ##